dpc/rust-bitcoin-indexer/README.md

 # Bitcoin Indexer

-An experiment in indexing Bitcoin, in Rust.
+An experiment in creating a perfect Bitcoin Indexer, in Rust.

 Query blocks using JsonRPC, dump them into Postgres in an append-only format, suitable for querying, as much as event-sourcing-like handling.
 After reaching chain-head, keep indexing in real-time and handle reorgs.

-This started as an education experiment, but is quite useful and advanced already.
+This started as an educational experiment, but is quite advanced already.

 Goals: